Neighbourhood shopping centres in Montreal: Galeries des Sources

-Also, Consumers Distributing left the mall in 1996, with its current tenants Corbeil Appliances occupying the first half of it in 1998.
-The second half was occupied by a Stokes warehouse store.
+Club Ultima closed in 1996, with a 10-screen Cinemas Guzzo occupying the old space in 1998.
 There is no mall entrance to Cinemas Guzzo.
 There was no outdoor entrance to Club Ultima, thus the indoor Club Ultima entrance became a Rubino shoe store.
 The Rubino shoe store moved to the old Stokes warehouse store in the early 2000s, with EconoSport occupying the old Rubino space, and it is currently used by Benix & Co.

+Club Biz went bankrupt, and its previously occupied site became Bureau en Gros which officially launched on June 1, 1996 (though the store had already opened its doors before that date).

+Also, Consumers Distributing left the mall in 1996, with its current tenants Corbeil Appliances occupying the first half of it in 1998.
+The second half was occupied by a Stokes warehouse store.

 In the late 2000s, Bouclair reduced its space, and an Elixir restaurant took the other half of the former Bouclair space.
 Following the expansion of Canadian Tire in 2009, the mall entrance for Canadian Tire was closed, and L'Aubainerie Entrepôt took the old mall entrance.

-By 2011, Quebec's only Rob McIntosh store closed; the space remains empty to this day.
+In 2024, the Cinemas Guzzo movie theatre closed.
+A CineStarz Deluxe movie theatre will replace it.